riyaalatkar/exp-1/README.md

 Part 1:Variable Declaration and Printing

-1.Assign string values to variables.
+1. Assign string values to variables.
-2.Assign multiple values using multiple assignment.
+2. Assign multiple values using multiple assignment.
-3.Print variables individually and using the sep parameter.
+3. Print variables individually and using the sep parameter.

 Part 2: Data Types

-1.Declare variables of different data types (int, float, string, boolean).
+1. Declare variables of different data types (int, float, string, boolean).
-2.Use type() to display the data type of each variable.
+2. Use type() to display the data type of each variable.

 Part 3: Mathematical Operations

-1.Assign numeric values to variables.
+1. Assign numeric values to variables.
-2.Perform arithmetic operations.
+2. Perform arithmetic operations.
-3.Store results in variables and display them.
+3. Store results in variables and display them.

 Part 4: User Input and Operations